Mitigation Information Portal

 Implement comprehensive treefall risk assessment & monitoring program for Ohio History Connection historic sites.

 The Board of Building Standards will partner with the Ohio EMA Mitigation Branch to implement the Building Code Plus-up BRIC grant.
+2025 SA- Ongoing (5%) implementation of Building Code Plus-up BRIC grant award.

 OPWC will continue participation on the State Hazard Mitigation Team.
+2025 Status Update- No changes.

 Invite and facilitate participation of partners needed to ensure effective operation of the State Hazard Mitigation Team.